bochen0909/pyoslom/README.md

 ## Summary

-Pyolsom is a python binding for [OSLOM](http://www.oslom.org/) graph clustering algorithm.
+Pyolsom is a python binding for [OSLOM](http://www.oslom.org/) (Order Statistics Local Optimization Method) graph clustering algorithm.

 It works with directed/undirected weighted and unweighted graph.
 The algorithm performs usually good but slow, so it is better to be applied to medium graph size.